-Driver license suspension is a serious consequence of DUI, affecting the ability to work or pursue higher education.
+Driver license suspension is a serious consequence of DUI or DWI violations, affecting the ability to work or pursue higher education.
 The suspension remains on the driving record, potentially affecting the ability to obtain credit, loans, or future employment.

-When and for how long a driver’s license will be suspended for Driving Under the Influence will depend on the drinking and driving laws of a person’s state and the details of what happened during the arrest.
-While most states will suspend an offender’s driver’s license when they are simply arrested for suspicion of DUI or DWI, other states will hold off on the suspension until the offender has reached their second or third court conviction.
+When and for how long of period it will be suspended for this misdemeanor, will depend on the drinking and driving laws of a person’s state and the details of what happened during the arrest.
+While most states will revoke an offender’s license when they are simply arrested for suspicion of DUI or DWI, other states will hold off on the punishment until the offender has reached their second or third court conviction.

 What are the Minimum Driver’s License Suspension Penalties for DUI and Test Refusal Charges

 In August 2023 for a person that does not have a prior criminal record and a first offense case, the minimum sentence is a $1,200 and a 1 year license suspension length of time on average.
-Typically how the cost and suspended license penalties work, the fine will start at the $1,200 price range and the fines and suspension time will both increase depending on the exact circumstances of a driver’s own arrest situation.
+Typically how the cost of suspended license penalties work, the fine will start at the $1,200 price range and the fines and time it will be taken away for will both increase depending on the exact circumstances of a driver’s own arrest situation.

 What Happens if I Get a DUI With an Out-of-State Driver’s License?

-Should the offender be arrested for DUI or DWI charges outside of their home state, their driver’s license suspension will likely follow them back home.
+Should the offender be arrested for these charges outside of their home state, their suspension will likely follow them back home.
 Most states have agreed to the Interstate Driver’s License Compact which means they honor another state’s Driving Under the Influence license suspension laws even if the offender’s DUI conviction did not occur in that state.